FinOps plan & execution

 |

-You can intuitively and quantitatively grasp the status of cloud resources and cost management through FinOps management metrics.
+Through FinOps management metrics, you can intuitively and quantitatively understand the status of cloud resources and cost management.

-The results of each indicator item are linked to improvement activities, enabling continuous governance execution.
+The outcomes of each metric item are tied to improvement activities, allowing for continuous governance.

-It is necessary to define the management level reflecting the organization’s current status and systematically perform change management.
+It is necessary to define management levels based on the organization’s current state and to systematically execute change management.

-A collaboration process among FinOps participants is essential for efficient decision-making.
+For efficient decision-making, collaboration among FinOps participants is essential.

-The figure above shows the process established by applying the basic FinOps process, Inform → Optimize → Operate.
+The above figure shows the process established by applying FinOps’s basic process Inform → Optimize → Operate.

 To ensure that the process defined in this way can be continuously executed and managed, systematic systematization is required.

-Samsung Cloud Platform’s CiO is one of Samsung SDS’s Managed Service offerings.
-For more information, please refer to Samsung SDS Cloud in One.
+The CiO of Samsung Cloud Platform is one of Samsung SDS’s Managed Service offerings, and for more details, please refer to Samsung SDS Cloud in One.